Communication Nation Episode 1: Speaking The Truth - Media Literacy & Misinformation

 Everyone has a bias which is our view of the way things are, even if it’s not accurate.
 Favoritism for or against a thing, idea, person, or group, can lead to unfair treatment, and judgments that are not true.
 Our media has biases too.
 When you hear a story about whether something is good or bad, remember to ask who is telling the story, why are they telling it?

-© 2024 The Children’s Hour Inc, All Rights Reserved
+© 2026 The Children’s Hour Inc, All Rights Reserved

-Playlist: Speaking The Truth
+Playlist: Communication Nation 1: Speaking The Truth

 titleartistalbum